EltonBR/thermal-printer-design-tool/README.md

 ### How to use it?

-- Open the design-tool.html file and edit html .printable-area div
-- Save, open in browser and click in export image
+- open in browser, edit html and click in export image
 - in pyprinter.py, set printer connection parameters
-- runs script
+- runs script to print

 * note: set printer resolution in .printable-area css class in style-base.css
 <br>